graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `objectLike`

-A curried wrapper around Object.defineProperties.
+A curried wrapper around `Object.defineProperties`.
 Takes an object whose own properties map to property descriptors, and an object o.
 Returns the object o, after having defined the relevant properties named by the properties of the descriptors parameter, and whose values are dictated by the descriptor parameter.